redis/redis-doc/commands/info.md

 *   `loading_loaded_perc`: Same value expressed as a percentage
 *   `loading_eta_seconds`: ETA in seconds for the load to be complete

+The **threads** section provides statistics on I/O threads.
+ The statistics are the number of assigned clients, the number of read events processed, and the number of write events processed.
+ Added in Redis 8.0.

+For each I/O thread, the following line is added:

+*   `io_thread_XXX`: `clients=XXX,reads=XXX,writes=XXX`

 Here is the meaning of all fields in the **stats** section:

 *   `total_connections_received`: Total number of connections accepted by the